VioletsOleander/vault-vanilla/lecture-notes/Distributed Systems.md

     Lead to silent failure!
     MapReduce assumes "fail-stop" CPUs and software
         Fail-stop: the cpu will stop execution once after a failure.
 This is not the real-world scenario, thus one can build custom solutions, such as "checksum", to detect silent failure.
-        Such silent failure relates to the specific business logic of the program, thus ca not be automatically tolerated by a framework
+        Such silent failure relates to the specific business logic of the program, thus can not be automatically tolerated by a framework
 What if the master crashes?
     The crashed workers are recovered by the master, what about the crashed master The whole system will halt​